-A mole is a small coloured spot on the skin which is made up of a cluster of cells known as melanocytes, which are responsible for producing the pigment in your skin.
-Occasionally these melanocytes grow in a cluster instead of being spread out, which results in the formation of a mole.
-Depending on their location and position, some moles can be rather unsightly and cause the person to feel self-conscious and embarrassed by their presence on the face and body.
-We use safe and effective methods to remove benign moles.
+A mole is a small coloured spot on the skin which is made up of a cluster of cells known as melanocytes which are responsible for producing the pigment in your skin.
+Occasionally these melanocytes grow in a cluster instead of being spread out which results in the formation of a mole.
+Moles can develop into melanoma skin cancer which is why it is vital they are checked regularly so they can be removed if necessary.
+Depending on their location and position, some moles can cause feelings of self-consciousness and embarrassment.
+Here at Stratum Dermatology Clinics we use safe and effective methods to remove both benign and precancerous moles.

 Most moles are completely harmless, but it’s important to check your skin regularly so that you can spot any changes in size, shape, or colour early and get them checked out.

 The things to look out for when you’re checking your moles include: